Donors

 • Reduce waste and increase sustainability

-• Receive a tax deduction (consult with your tax advisor)
+• Enhanced tax deductions (consult with your tax advisor)

 • Increase warehouse space or save on storage charges